Receive Email Notice of New Posts

 Need a Daily Dose of Misogyny?

 Nicole Black notes that Volokh Conspiracy readers have been dumping all over Dahlia Lithwick.
 She writes: Volokh Conspiracy readers can’t help themselves.
-When a women lawyer is as successful at what she does as Dahlia Lithwick, they simply have to … Continue reading
+When a women lawyer is as successful at what she does as Dahlia Lithwick, they simply have … Continue reading

 “The Cumberland County Courthouse lawn in Crossville, Tennessee now features an enormous statue of the Flying Spaghetti Monster.”